 - I. An associate degree or diploma in nursing from an accredited institution of higher education.
-NLNAC accreditation preferred; state board approval required. - 2.
-A current Virginia license to practice as a registered nurse. - 3.
-Cumulative GPA of 3.0 on a 4.0 scale of all undergraduate coursework. - 4.
+ACEN or NLNAC accreditation preferred; state board approval required. - 2.
+A current Virginia or Compact license to practice as a registered nurse. - 3.
+Cumulative GPA of 2.5 on a 4.0 scale of all undergraduate coursework. - 4.
 Completion of all prerequisite courses before starting the RN-BSN track. - 5.
-Contact the Admission Office and the School of Nursing for details of the online program delivery. - 6.
+Contact the Admission Office and the School of Nursing for details of the hybrid online program delivery. - 6.
 All international applicants and all Non-Native English Speaking (NNES) applicants must submit official copies of Test of English as a Foreign Language (TOEFL) scores.
 Applicants should request official scores be sent to the Shenandoah University Undergraduate Admissions office; the SU code is 5613.
 More information about TOEFL can be found at www.ets.org/toefl.
 The date of taking the TOEFL should not be more than 12 months prior to the date of enrollment.
 The minimum score acceptable for admission to the School of Nursing is 83 or higher for the Internet-based TOEFL.
+NOTE: applicants with successful completion of a higher education degree in the U.S. may not be required to take the TOEFL.
+Please consult with the Office of Admissions.